Beginners Smart Contract Tutorial — Part 2

 }

 On line 9 we decode and typecast the random number from the payload.
-We don’t need to import anything to use abi.decode()
+We don’t need to import anything to use abi.decode().
+Then we use the modulus operator (%) to ensure that the random number is between 0 and MAX_NUMBER.

 In line 11 we emit an event that the random number has been received.
 We need to describe our event at the top of our contract under our other event: